La Brea (TV series)

-La Brea is an American science fiction drama television series that premiered on NBC on September 28, 2021.
-The series, produced by Keshet Studios and Universal Television, is created and executive produced by David Appelbaum.
+La Brea is an American science fiction drama television series that aired on NBC from September 28, 2021 until February 13, 2024, across 3 seasons and 30 episodes.
+It was produced by Keshet Studios and Universal Television and created and executive produced by David Appelbaum.
 The series received mixed reviews from critics.
-In November 2021, the series was renewed for a second season which premiered on September 27, 2022.
-In January 2023, the series was renewed for a third season.

 Synopsis

-In the early 2020s, a massive sinkhole opens in the middle of Los Angeles at the site of the La Brea Tar Pits and Wilshire Boulevard.
-Hundreds of people, vehicles and buildings (including the distinctive Petersen Automotive Museum) are pulled into its depths.
+On September 26, 2021, a massive sinkhole opens in the middle of Los Angeles at the site of the La Brea Tar Pits and Wilshire Boulevard, pulling many people, vehicles and buildings, including the Petersen Automotive Museum, into its depths.
 The survivors find themselves trapped in a mysterious and dangerous primeval land where they must band together to survive.
-The show follows Eve Harris, Gavin Harris, Izzy Harris, and Josh Harris who are separated by the events and attempting to reunite.
-Gavin has visions providing glimpses of when and where Eve and Josh are.
-The sinkhole and the sudden appearance of Teratornis has attracted the attention of the United States Department of Homeland Security who are studying a similar event in the Mojave Desert.
-As the series progresses, the investigators realize that the sinkholes provide a temporary portal to the same location in 10,000 BC.
-Meanwhile, the survivors struggle to find a way back through the portal before it closes up.
+The show follows the Harris family, consisting of Eve, Gavin, Izzy, and Josh, after they are separated and attempt to reunite, with Gavin having visions of when and where Eve and Josh are.
+The sinkhole and the sudden appearance of Teratornis attract the attention of the United States Department of Homeland Security, who are investigating a similar event in the Mojave Desert.
+As the series progresses, the investigators realize that the sinkholes are a spacetime portal to the same location in 10,000 BC.
+Meanwhile, the survivors search for a way back through the portal before it closes.
+Furthermore, a child from a village needs to go through the portal to get to 1988, because he is Josh and Izzie’s father in the future.
+If they didn’t make him go in the portal, Josh and Izzy would cease to exist.

-Season two revealed that the sinkholes were caused by the Lazarus Project run by people from 2076 who are working to find a way to deal with their time period's depleted resources as well as researching how to master de-extinction.
-The Lazarus Project is headed up by Gavin's long-lost father James Mallet.
+Season two reveals that the sinkholes were caused by the Lazarus Project, led by Gavin's long-lost father James Mallet and run by people from 2076, who are researching ways to deal with their time's depleted resources and how to master de-extinction.

+The third and final season deals with the aftermath of a time portal's destruction, which brings different things from across time, such as dinosaurs.
+In addition, Gavin and his allies must contend with the Reisander Group, which plans to weaponize time travel.